Werewolves (film): Production

 In June 2022, it was announced that a horror thriller film directed and co-produced by Steven C. Miller, originally titled Year 2, had begun principal photography in Puerto Rico, with Matthew Kennedy writing the screenplay.
 Frank Grillo, Katrina Law, Ilfenesh Hadera, James Michael Cummings, and Lou Diamond Phillips made up the main cast.
 In February 2024, the film had been retitled Werewolves and C. Miller announced the post-production was close to completion.

-The vocalizations for the werewolves were made from prerecorded sounds from timber wolves, large dog breeds, lions, tigers, leopards, jaguars, cougars, bears, hyenas, orangutans, pigs, camels, and elephants.

 Release

 Werewolves was released in the United States by Briarcliff Entertainment on December 6, 2024.

 Reception

 Box office

 In Russia/CIS the film released on December 5, 2024, and earned $76,323, and in the United States the film released alongside Y2K and Pushpa 2: The Rule on December 6 and earned over $1,052,998 in 1,351 theaters on its Opening with a total gross of $1,867,399.

+Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 46 out of 100, based on five critics, indicating "mixed or average" reviews.

+Collider praised the concept but ultimately felt that it "all leads to a final fight that should feel epic but ends up being more disappointment."
+Owen Gleiberman, writing for Variety, said "It’s not a good movie, but it’s a tight little time passer."